-The Land Rover, like the original Volkswagen, has been a car that defied the norms of automotive marketing.
-The motor industry has been in a mindset of wanting to constantly create a new model, sometimes every year, and lots of variations on that model, seeming to think that people are constantly craving something new: the Land Rover, like the original Volkswagen, demonstrates that it wasn’t necessarily so.
+The motor industry has been in a mindset of wanting to constantly create a new model, sometimes every year, and lots of variations on that model, seeming to think that people are constantly craving something new: the Land Rover demonstrated that it wasn’t necessarily so.

 It is no coincidence that both the Land Rover and the Volkswagen were created around the time of the greatest war the world has ever seen, and in the aftermath of the Great Depression.
 Wars and economic depressions educate people to be practical, and to shun fads and fashions.